Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

 else:
     validated_loans.to_csv(self.output_file, mode='a', header=False, index=False)
 ```

+Handling large datasets also requires optimizing speed.
+In `analyze_patterns_in_suspicious_loans.py`, the `extract_names_optimized` function uses parallel processing with the `multiprocessing.Pool` to parse business names across multiple CPU cores, reducing computation time.
+Additionally, the `@lru_cache` decorator caches results of repeated name parsing, avoiding redundant work when the same names appear multiple times.
+These techniques ensure the system can efficiently analyze millions of loans, catching patterns like multiple businesses at one address without delays.

 For non-programmers: Think of this like processing a massive stack of paper documents.
 Instead of trying to look at every page at once (which would be impossible), we:
 1. Take a manageable stack of papers (chunked processing)